brmstephenson/Angular2-demo/README.md

 # Angular2-demo" >> README.md
 This was forked from angular.io with the original README as the following.

+# BreweryDb api & CORS error
+In the beer.service.ts I am using a localhost before the api URL.
+I am doing that to get around a cors error.
+If you would like to do the same do the following.

+npm install -g corsproxy
+corsproxy
 # Angular 2 QuickStart Source

 This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html),